IgorMundstein/WinMemoryCleaner/README.md

 ## 🖥️ Command arguments (NO GUI)

-The arguments below can be used to run the program silently.
+Use the following arguments to run the app silently.

 - `/CombinedPageList`
 - `/ModifiedPageList`